JacksonMarcony/JacksonMarcony/README.md

 ### Hi there! 😁

 My name is Jackson Marcony from Brazil (🇧🇷).
+I'm studying javascript no momento com nodeJS no backend e reactJS no front-end